 The North Carolina Private Road and Bridge Program (NC-PRB) was established to assist property owners across western North Carolina with damages from Helene.
 The interest form for state-managed repair and reconstruction of private roads and bridges is closed.
-However, if you have incurred costs to repair or replace your private road, bridge, culvert or pipe, and wish to seek partial reimbursement, complete the NC Private Road and Bridge Reimbursement Form provided by North Carolina Emergency Management.

 People in western North Carolina affected by Hurricane Helene can access free civil legal assistance through Pisgah Legal Services.
 Access help with FEMA applications and appeals, housing and eviction issues, mortgage issues and foreclosure prevention, debt, homeowners insurance disputes, protection from scams and fraud, and disaster-related tax matters.